inferadb/management/docs/Overview.md

 **Storage**: IDs are stored as `i64` in FoundationDB and serialized as strings in JSON responses to avoid JavaScript's 53-bit integer precision limit.

+---

 ## Entity Definitions

+This section provides detailed specifications for all entities in the Management API data model.
+Each entity includes:

+- **Purpose**: What the entity represents
+- **Data**: Field definitions with types, constraints, and validation rules
+- **Constraints**: Uniqueness requirements and business rules
+- **Cascade Delete**: Behavior when parent entities are deleted
+- **API Path**: REST endpoint location

+> **Implementation Note**: All entities support soft deletion (90-day grace period) unless otherwise noted.
+See [Soft Delete & Cleanup](#soft-delete--cleanup) for details.

+---

+## User Management

 ### User